fit-r2lab/r2lab.inria.fr/markdown/tuto-070-D-prep.md

 In this section, we will change the `D2` script so that the target nodes can be passed on the command line, instead of using the hardwired nodes 1 and 2.

+### The `r2lab` python library

+We take this opportunity to introduce the `r2lab` python library, that you need of course to install separately:

+    pip3 install r2lab

+This library is designed to be, and hopefully to stay, very small;
+in this example we just use convenience functions like `r2lab_hostname` that lets us compute the [hostname for one of the nodes from a variety of inputs](http://r2lab.readthedocs.io/en/latest/API.html#r2lab.utils.r2lab_hostname), that can be either `int` or `bytes` or `str`.

+This mostly is convenient to avoid ending up with hostname like `fit1` with a missing `0`, so as you can see it is very basic.

+A complete reference can be [found on readthedocs.io](http://r2lab.readthedocs.io).

 ### The code

 << codeview D3 D3-prep.py previous=D2-prep.py graph=D3.png >>